Emily Trott Ovarian Cancer PhD Top-Up Scholarship

-The Emily Trott Ovarian Cancer PhD Top-Up Scholarship encourages commencing University of South Australia PhD candidates to undertake full time research in the improvement of personalised treatment options in ovarian cancer.
+The Emily Trott Ovarian Cancer PhD Top-Up Scholarship encourages commencing University of South Australia PhD students to undertake full time research in the improvement of personalised treatment options in ovarian cancer.

-It is anticipated candidates will apply for the scholarship during provisional enrolment, having not yet submitted a research proposal or having their candidature confirmed.
-The scholarship is open to candidates commencing full-time
+It is anticipated students will apply for the scholarship during provisional enrolment, having not yet submitted a research proposal or having their candidature confirmed.
+The scholarship is open to students commencing full-time

 Doctorate by Research studies.

--Australian Citizen, Australian Permanent Resident or international candidate
+-Australian Citizen, Australian Permanent Resident or international student

-- commencing higher degree by research candidate (provisional enrolment subject to confirmation of candidature)
+- commencing research degree student (provisional enrolment subject to confirmation of candidature)